Product Designer

 User Research

-Qualitative interviews were conducted with six parents to explore their experiences with buying and selling children’s clothing.
-The research examined challenges, features, and concerns parents face in the resale process.
+Six interviews were conducted with parents to understand their experiences with buying and selling children’s clothing.
+The research focused on uncovering obstacles, what parents value in resale, and concerns related to trust and safety.

 Research Goals: